 Taper effect What is the taper effect and what different types of taper exist?

-- A barrel taper is where the cut at both surfaces is narrow but bulges in the center of the material.
+- With a round tapered effect, the cut is narrow on both surfaces, but has a bulge in the middle of the material.

-Tapers can be eliminated or controlled by making sure that the nozzle wear is within tolerance so that the water stream is focused.
-The cutting speed must be designed according to the material type and thickness.
-It is even possible to compensate for a taper by adjusting the angle of the cutting head so that the result is a square cut without any taper.
+The tapered effect can be eliminated or controlled by fine-tuning the nozzle to optimally direct the water jet.
+The cutting speed must be adjusted to the type and thickness of the material.
+It is even possible to compensate for tapering by adjusting the angle of the nozzle so that the end result is a rectangular cut without any tapering.